 You can also progress clinically by undertaking additional responsibilities in areas such as contact lens dispensing, minor eye conditions, children's clinics, low vision, glaucoma and diabetic screening.

-After gaining experience, you can enter self-employment or partnership, running your own practice or a franchise business.
+After gaining experience there may be opportunities to enter self-employment or partnership, running your own practice or a franchise business

 How would you rate this page?